-OpenClaw AI tool patches critical security flaw allowing silent admin access
+OpenClaw AI tool fixed critical vulnerability allowing admin takeover

 Original: OpenClaw gives users yet another reason to be freaked out about security